 I wouldn’t say that it is because of the alcohol used in the drink, but more to do with the individual ingredients used to create it.
 These ingredients consist of:

 - Water or Soda Water.
 I think this one speaks for itself.
 Water keeps everything in your system regulated and moving.
 The key to a long and healthy life is to keep hydrated daily.

 - Raw Honey.
-This is a natural antibacterial, humectant that draws in moisture and regulates blood sugar levels in the body.
+It is a naturally antibacterial humectant that draws in moisture and regulates blood sugar levels in the body.

 Some people are even enhancing the strength of the Kenyan Dawa health benefits by adding in ingredients like apple cider vinegar and ginger.
-These are both incredible for regulating digestion, improving metabolism, staving off hunger cravings, boosting immunity and maintaining energy levels.
+They are both incredible for regulating digestion, improving metabolism, staving off hunger cravings, boosting immunity, and maintaining energy levels.

-If you’re experiencing any kind of aching body, stuffed nose or a sore throat then cure it with this magical recipe.
-While it helps with digestion after a heavy meal lemon and ginger is also known to battle and win over the worst kind of cold.
+If you’re experiencing any kind of aching body, stuffed nose or sore throat then cure it with this magical recipe.
+While it helps with digestion after a heavy meal, lemon and ginger are also known to battle and win over the worst kind of cold.